 Even the first descriptions of neurasthenia included a link with febrile illness.
-Van Deusen highlighted malaria,82 since he worked in an area in which the disease was endemic, whilst Beard drew attention to wasting fevers.
-The latter's descriptions of neurasthenia continue the infective theme-key symptoms included 'general and local chills and flashes of heat'.14 Van Deusen, an unfashionable alienist in the Midwest, was forgotten, but Beard, an East coast neurologist with a flair for publicity, went on to popularise his illness.
-The link with infection persisted in the earliest accounts in France,83 whilst one of the first cases to be treated in this country by the Weir Mitchell regime was a woman with a fourteen year history of neurasthenia, permanently confined to bed in a darkened room, whose illness had begun with a persistent cold.43
+Van Deusen highlighted malaria, since he worked in an area in which the disease was endemic, whilst Beard drew attention to wasting fevers.
+The latter's descriptions of neurasthenia continue the infective theme-key symptoms included 'general and local chills and flashes of heat'.
+Van Deusen, an unfashionable alienist in the Midwest, was forgotten, but Beard, an East coast neurologist with a flair for publicity, went on to popularise his illness.
+The link with infection persisted in the earliest accounts in France, whilst one of the first cases to be treated in this country by the Weir Mitchell regime was a woman with a fourteen year history of neurasthenia, permanently confined to bed in a darkened room, whose illness had begun with a persistent cold.

 By 1914 the observation that neurasthenia frequently followed an infection was widely acknowledged.
-For most, including Osler, Ely, Oppenheim, Cobb, Horder, Clarke, Kraepelin, Althaus, Arndt and others, the principle candidate was influenza, but claims were also made for various alimentary bacteria,84 typhoid,14 streptococcus,85 and even the effects of vaccination.85
+For most, including Osler, Ely, Oppenheim, Cobb, Horder, Clarke, Kraepelin, Althaus, Arndt and others, the principle candidate was influenza, but claims were also made for various alimentary bacteria, 84 typhoid, 14 streptococcus, 85 and even the effects of vaccination.
+85

 As the microbiological revolution spread, a post-infective neurasthenic state was linked with each new organism to be described.
 The clinical evidence of neurasthenic conditions after infection was, however, a two edged sword.
-Everybody had a favourite culprit, until it was conceded that any infective agent could produce the state of chronic exhaustion,^{11,33,86} especially in combination with depression87 or worry.20 To a generation schooled on Virchow and Koch this was a major hurdle.
-As clinical research became less inclined to accept unconfirmed clinical observation, scepticism increased.88
+Everybody had a favourite culprit, until it was conceded that any infective agent could produce the state of chronic exhaustion, 11,33,86 especially in combination with depression 87 or worry.
+To a generation schooled on Virchow and Koch this was a major hurdle.
+As clinical research became less inclined to accept unconfirmed clinical observation, scepticism increased.
+88 cellosis was another common neurasthenic diagnosis in the 1940s and 1950s.
+Phowever, systematic studies first disproved persistence of the bacteria, and then provided evidence for a high rate of psychiatric illness in those affected.
+Sufferers were described as combining a high degree of conviction of physical illness with a reluctance to discuss emotional issues.
+Once this evidence became widely disseminated, chronic brucellosis disappeared.

 The demise of neurasthenia did not end these attempts.
-However, in the post neurasthenia era such descriptions, for example of the fatigue states arising after hepatitis89 and schistosomiasis,90 are noticeable for their psychological flavour, the exception being the literature on post-polio syndrome (see Ref.
+However, in the post neurasthenia era such descriptions, for example of the fatigue states arising after hepatitis and schistosomiasis, are noticeable for their psychological flavour, the exception being the literature on post-polio syndrome (see Ref.
 91).
-Chronic brucellosis was another common neurasthenic diagnosis in the 1940s and 1950s.92 However, systematic studies first disproved persistence of the bacteria, and then provided evidence for a high rate of psychiatric illness in those affected.
-Sufferers were described as combining a high degree of conviction of physical illness with a reluctance to discuss emotional issues.93 Once this evidence became widely disseminated, chronic brucellosis disappeared.
+Chronic bru-

 Why did such efforts continue?
 The answer was that many attempts to link infective organisms with previously mysterious clinical conditions had reaped dividends.
-Starting with Reiter's Disease,94 the list of bona fide post infective conditions was growing, especially in the neurological field (see Ref.
+Starting with Reiter's Disease, the list of bona fide post infective conditions was growing, especially in the neurological field (see Ref.
 95).
-Particularly relevant to the current story were the significant advances made in understanding the condition of postinfectious encephalomyelitis, first described after measles in 1790.96 An experimental model became available in 1947,97 providing an animal model, the lack of which was a factor contributing to the disillusionment with neurasthenia.
+Particularly relevant to the current story were the significant advances made in understanding the condition of postinfectious encephalomyelitis, first described after measles in 1790.
+An experimental model became available in 1947, providing an animal model, the lack of which was a factor contributing to the disillusionment with neurasthenia.